sylviameows/Wyvern/README.md

 For examples, look at the default tasks inside Wyvern.

 ## Translations Guide:
+> [!WARNING]
+> This guide is out of date and wont be updated until I start making proper docs.
 Wyvern uses custom translations to make things more extensible, heres how they're set up.

 **Roles** require 4 translations.